focusaurus/makitso/README.md

 Utilities around server provisioning and install/config built upon the [Fabric](http://fabfile.org) [Python](http://python.org) framework.

-The `do` shell script wrapper is the entry point to this library, so all commands take the form:
+The `makitso.sh` shell script wrapper is the entry point to this library.
+It is designed to be symlinked into the parent directory of the makitso submodule.
+You can call the symlink whatever you want.
+I like calling it "do", but use whatever name you like.
+So all commands take the form:

     ./do <command>...

 Note that `do` should be invoked as "./do" or your shell will think you mean the "do" shell keyword used in "for"/"while" loops.
 The `do` script will ensure the prerequisites are installed, which involves:

 * A python virtualenv in `./python`

 #Dependencies